budparr/budparr.com/_pages/about.md

 For the past decade I’ve been a designer and developer of websites.
 I enjoy the constant renewal and problem solving of this work.
 I work with organizations and people I admire for their contributions to the world.
 I have three children and one wife.
 I love roasting and brewing coffee.
 I’m an ambivert.
 I value curiosity and learning.
 I like challenging books.
 Gadget junkie.
 I agree that there are only two types of music.

 ### About the Site
-My goal designing this site was to make something highly readable on any device.
+My only goal designing this site was to make something highly readable on any device.
+My wife thinks it's boring, but that's okay.
 The type is [Mercury](http://www.typography.com/fonts/mercury-text/overview/) by Hoefler & Frere-Jones, served by that firm's [cloud.typography](http://www.typography.com/cloud/welcome/) service.

 ### Technical Details